bavla/OpenAlex/OpenAlex2Pajek/README.md

 # OpenAlex2Pajek

-OpenAlex2Pajek is an R a package of functions for constructing bibliographic networks from selected bibliographic data in OpenAlex.
-Currently, OpenAlex2Pajek contains three main functions OpenAlex2PajekCite, OpenAlex2PajekAll, and coAuthorship.
+**OpenAlex2Pajek** is an R a package of functions for constructing bibliographic networks from selected bibliographic data in OpenAlex.
+Currently, OpenAlex2Pajek contains three main functions `OpenAlex2PajekCite`, `OpenAlex2PajekAll`, and `coAuthorship`.

 ## Saturation approach to construct bibliographic networks on selected topic